 I recently indulged in my first sunset dinner with my three-year-old toddler and my visiting father-in-law in tow.
 I booked an early dinner at 5 p.m., and I was relieved to find that there were other families with young children waiting to be being seated.
 My father-in-law was visiting from out of state; on the lift ride up he was wowed by the scenery and the vastness of the lift network at Mt.
 Bachelor.
 This is when I realized that the drive up the Cascade Lakes Scenic Byway and the views from the lift are a great introduction to all of the wilderness surrounding Bend.
 Even though it was downright hot in Bend, there was a chill in the air at Mt.
 Bachelor that evening, so we were happy to be bundled up in jackets for the lift ride up.

-For dinner we shared a selection of appetizers: My father-in-law enjoyed a huge prime rib, I opted for the salmon and the little guy was treated to a free meal for kids under 5.
+For dinner we shared a selection of appetizers: My father-in-law enjoyed a huge prime rib, I opted for the salmon.
 Dinner included dessert, which was a selection of mercifully manageable slices of cake — we had tiramisu and tart lemon cheesecake.
 Our fellow diners included quite a few couples, a large gathering celebrating a birthday, as well as numerous families.
 You could easily see this as a prime location for a marriage proposal, and with these views, a great place to get that annual family photo.

 It was 7 p.m. by the time we were heading back down the lift and the sun was just beginning to cast long shadows across the mountains.
 We saw disc golfers playing the final hole down near the base area.
 We also counted about two-dozen RV campers hooked up in the lot below with kids riding bikes and dogs running around.
 Mt.
 Bachelor offers overnight camping with hookups throughout the summer and winter — a sunset dinner would be a great addition to this experience as well.